iondrive-co/moirai/README.md

 TODO:

 - Delete node
-- Allow either dialogue or non-dialogue in the choice options, as well as the history text
-- No quotes or prepending names on non-dialogue choice
+- Wrap text in the choices